apil-adhikari/super-octo-engine/prisma-integration/READEM.md

 ✅ Hash the password in the service layer, before saving to the database.
 ❌ Don't hash in the controller.
 ❌ Don't hash in middleware unless it's universally needed.

+---

+Declaration Mergin: to add anything in the req.body because typescript doesnot allow us to directly create new data in req body